kalliste/seL4-c89/C89-PROJECT.md

   `-std=c90 -pedantic -Wall -Wextra` (keeping the original CFLAGS commented).
 - [x] Run the replay build to capture the resulting diagnostics.
 - [ ] Update the source tree to resolve the new C90 compilation issues.
+  - [x] Introduce compatibility shims for inline and attribute annotations.
+  - [ ] Address the remaining diagnostics reported by the strict build.

 ## Build Attempt Summary
 - **Command**: `./preconfigured/replay_preconfigured_build.sh`